Dylan Keogh: Acting clinical lead

 Following Connie's sudden departure, Max Walker (Jamie Davis) suggested that Dylan should take up the position of acting clinical lead.
 Dylan made it clear that he was not interested.
 But when Zoe told him that CEO Henrik Hanssen (Guy Henry) was keen for him to take the job, Dylan accepted it.
 Beck told Elaine Reilly of What's on TV that Dylan feels emotionally blackmailed by Zoe, after she says there will be benefits to the job, such as hiring and firing staff.
 Dylan took his new role seriously and hoped to improve standards in the ED.
 But when he tries to have the nurses retrained, he came into conflict with Rita Freeman (Chloe Howman).
 Zoe was also "perplexed" by his management style, which was soon tested by a road accident with multiple casualties.

-Beck said Dylan would be challenged by the job's demands and the amount paperwork involved.
+Beck said Dylan would be challenged by the job's demands and the amount of paperwork involved.
 He also told Reilly that Dylan would learn "a lot about himself" during his time as acting clinical lead.
 As Dylan settled into his new role, Connie returned to the ED and became clinical lead once more.
 Beck jokingly called Dylan's brief tenure as acting clinical lead "a spectacular success!"
 Connie's return undermined Dylan's confidence and affected his mental health, causing him to go on "a downward spiral".
-Beck commented that the storyline would see Dylan learn more about himself, which was not necessary a good thing for him.
+Beck commented that the storyline would see Dylan learn more about himself, which was not necessarily a good thing for him.